MosheM2/sessionale-portfolio/README.md

 # Sessionale Portfolio Theme

-A WordPress theme for portfolio websites with Adobe Portfolio migration capabilities.
+A minimal WordPress theme for artists and creatives migrating from Adobe Portfolio.
+Features a one-click import wizard that automatically transfers your projects, images, and videos to a self-hosted WordPress site.

 ## Features